HelenLloydJeng/Milestone-Project-1/README.md

 2. Each project should have a description of the plays
 3. Navigation should be easy and visually appealing.
 ### 📝 **Task List**
-- [ ] Create sections for Plays, Writing, and Creative Projects.
+- [ x] Create sections for Plays, Writing, and Creative Projects.
-- - [ ] Provide clear and concise descriptions for each project.
+- - [ x] Provide clear and concise descriptions for each project.

 ### **User Story 3 Collaborators (Producers, Actors, Directors)**
 **Objective:** Quickly find contact details and collaborate on creative projects.